 (b) such information in writing as to the effect of this Act in relation to the rights, obligations and liabilities of sureties as is prescribed for the purposes of this paragraph; and

-(c) a prescribed form of declaration for completion designed to disclose to the officer all information relevant to the decision.
+(c) a prescribed form of declaration for completion designed to disclose to the surety approval officer all information relevant to the decision.

-(2) Before he makes his decision, the officer shall ensure that the applicant furnishes to him the declaration referred to in subsection (1)(c) duly completed.
+(2) Before he makes his decision, the surety approval officer shall ensure that the applicant furnishes to him the declaration referred to in subsection (1)(c) duly completed.

+(3) For the purposes of this section it is sufficient if —

+(a) the notice, information and declaration referred to in subsection (1) are sent by electronic communication to an electronic address provided by the applicant; and

+(b) the declaration referred to in subsection (1)(c) duly completed is sent by electronic communication to an electronic address provided by the surety approval officer.

 [Section 37 amended by No. 84 of 2004 s.
-82.]
+82; No. 6 of 2008 s.
+24(4), (5) and 25.]

 38. Persons disqualified from being sureties